-For connected bipartite graphs Grannell, Griggs, and Holroyd [854] introduced a labeling that lies between α -labelings and graceful labelings.
-They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u) - f(v) for every edge uv with $u \in U$ and $v \in D$ is $\{1, 2, \dots, q\}$.
+For connected bipartite graphs Grannell, Griggs, and Holroyd [965] introduced a labeling that lies between $\alpha$ -labelings and graceful labelings.
+They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U qracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u) - f(v) for every edge uv with $u \in U$ and $v \in D$ is $\{1, 2, \dots, q\}$ .
 Thus a gracious labeling of G with partite sets D and U is a graceful labeling in which every vertex in D has a label lower than every adjacent vertex.
 They verified by computer that every tree of size up to 20 has a gracious labeling.
 This led them to conjecture that every tree has a gracious labeling.
 For any k > 1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo k such that the edge labels induced by f(u) - f(v) where $u \in U$ and $v \in D$ have the following properties: the number of edges labeled with 0 is one less than the number of verticies labeled with 0 and for each nonzero integer t the number of edges labeled with t is the same as the number of verticies labeled with t.
-They prove that every nontrivial tree has a k-gracious labeling for k = 2, 3, 4, and 5 and that caterpillars are k-gracious for all $k \geq 2$.
+They prove that every nontrivial tree has a k-gracious labeling for k=2,3,4, and 5 and that caterpillars are k-gracious for all $k\geq 2$ .
+In [452] Bell and Cummins provided new methods for combining certain families of gracefully labeled graphs to produce new gracefully labeled graphs.
+If the constituent graphs have a gracious labeling, then the methods presented produce a gracious labeling.
+They also introduce new infinite families of gracious trees and new classes of graceful trees.

-The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near α -labeling by El-Zanati, Kenig, and Vanden Eynden [662].
-The latter prove that if G is a graph with n edges that has a near α -labeling then there exists a cyclic G-decomposition of K{2nx+1} for all positive integers x and a cyclic G-decomposition of $K{n,n}$.
-They further prove that if G and H have near α -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
-They conjecture that every tree has a near α -labeling.
+The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near $\alpha$ -labeling by El-Zanati, Kenig, and Vanden Eynden [751].
+The latter prove that if G is a graph with n edges that has a near $\alpha$ -labeling then there exists a cyclic G-decomposition of $K{2nx+1}$ for all positive integers x and a cyclic G-decomposition of $K{n,n}$ .
+They further prove that if G and H have near $\alpha$ -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
+They conjecture that every tree has a near $\alpha$ -labeling.